WentseChen/Verlog_blogpost/index.md

 </div>

 > BabaIsAI's experiments are done with Qwen2.5-3B-Instruct model, using PPO algorithm, trained on 4xA40 GPUs with 48Gb memory for ~24 hours, corresponding to 300 PPO updates.
+The maximum episode length was set to 100.

 ### BabyAI Results (win rate)